 Both SuperOffice on-site installations and CRM Online applications use the same NetServer web service API's.
 The only difference between the two environments is how integrations are authenticated.
 While on-site integrations have a more direct approach, supplying credentials, CRM Online integrations must use SuperOffice federated authentication.

-Federated authentication is a way SuperOffice can provided a single sign-in experience for multi-tenant users, and applications that serve multi-tenant installations.
+Federated authentication is a way SuperOffice can provide a single sign-in experience for multi-tenant users, and applications that serve multi-tenant installations.

 The SuperOffice CRM Online environment hosts an app store with several partner integrations.
 These integrations are comprised of Business to Consumer (B2C) applications.
 Most applications expose functionality inside SuperOffice by adding web panels in relevant areas, while others add a button that opens a web page to the application.
 All application vendors have their own cloud platforms to manage customers and tenant users.